garrettkmoody/WWU-Wash-And-Dry-Backend/docs/ENDPOINTS.md

 > **RESPONSE**

-- Returns a list of dicts for machines in the Sittner dorm.
+- Returns a jsonified list of dicts for all machines in a dorm.
 - Example Response:
   [{"Public_ID": 1, "Floor": 1, "Floor_ID": 1, "Status": "Free"},
   {"Public_ID": 2, "Floor": 1, "Floor_ID": 2, "Status": "In use"} ]